HL7/fhir-mmm-ig/input/pagecontent/index.md

 The editors appreciate the support and sponsorship of the HL7 Public Health Workgroup, and all volunteers and staff associated with the creation of this document.
 This guide would not have been possible without the support of the following groups.
 Health Level Seven, HL7, CDA, CCD, FHIR and the [FLAME DESIGN] are registered trademarks of Health Level Seven International, registered in the US Trademark Office.

-This value set includes content from SNOMED CT, which is copyright © 2002+ International Health Terminology Standards Development Organisation (IHTSDO), and distributed by agreement between IHTSDO and HL7.
+This IG includes content from SNOMED CT, which is copyright © 2002+ International Health Terminology Standards Development Organisation (IHTSDO), and distributed by agreement between IHTSDO and HL7.
 Implementer use of SNOMED CT is not covered by this agreement.

 This material contains content from [LOINC](http://loinc.org).
 LOINC is copyright © 1995-2021, Regenstrief Institute, Inc. and the Logical Observation Identifiers Names and Codes (LOINC) Committee and is available at no cost under the license at https://loinc.org/kb/license/.
 LOINC® is a registered United States trademark of Regenstrief Institute, Inc.